Waaguy69/FNF-Android-Porting/README.md

 #if android || FlxG.android.justReleased.BACK #end
 ```

-9. On sys.FileSystem and sys.io.File for modding and polymod stuff
+9. On `sys.FileSystem`, `sys.io.File` Stuff

 This is not working with app storage but on phone storage it will work with this
 ```haxe
 SUtil.getPath() +
 ```
-This will make the game use the phone storage
-but you will have to add one thing in your source
+This will make the game use the phone storage but you will have to add one thing in your source

 In Main.hx before
 ```haxe